da-phil/SDC-vehicle-detection-and-tracking/writeup.md

 In this project it was really tough to find the right balance between accuray and computation time.
 In the end I settled with a simple linear SVM and a feature vector of length 6156, which allowed to process approx. 1 fps.
-Not very fast, I've to say, comparing it to recent advancements in deep learning like [YOLO2](https://pjreddie.com/darknet/yolo) which allows processing with more around 40-60 fps on images with
+Not very fast, I've to say, comparing it to recent advancements in deep learning like [YOLO2](https://pjreddie.com/darknet/yolo) which allows processing with around 40-60 fps on images with similar size.
+Of course this solution is highly optimized for running on a GPU but still impressive.

-Using: 9 orientations 8 pixels per cell and 2 cells per block Feature vector length:
+I think my pipeline has a lot of potential to be parallized and therefore optimized to achive a way higher framerate, after all there is a lot of independent stuff running sequentially which can be easily run in parallel.

+My pipeline still lacks the following things:
+* I didn't optimize the SVM training by hand-selecting features within the time-series training images, which leads to considerable overfitting, I assume the precision of my classifier to be rather low , whereas the recall seems to be high, which is evident by the accuracy result on the test set.
+* Pipeline is slow, needs parallel optimization
+* False-positive filtering on video is not very effective yet, it's still a WIP because of the tight deadline
+* Effectively I'm not tracking vehicles, this still needs to be implemented